• Skip to main content

 In the past, we’ve done this a couple of different ways: Parent volunteers have made shapes of footprints and bikes with construction paper.
 Kids who use their feet to get to school write their name on a footprint or a bike and hang it on a banner displayed in a hallway.

-Or use the template on the Walk To School Day website to print out stickers using simple mailing labels (you’ll need to register for a free account to get access to the template).
+Or use the template on the Walk To School Day website to print out stickers using simple mailing labels (get access to the sticker template).
 Anyone who comes to school by foot or bike (or scooter or skateboard!) gets a sticker.

 Walk and Bike to School Day